w3c/cogai/chunks-and-rules.md

 ## Statements about statements

-Beliefs, stories, abductive reasoning and even search query patterns involve the use of statements about statements.
+Beliefs, stories, reported speech, examples in lessons, abductive reasoning and even search query patterns involve the use of statements about statements.
 How can these be expressed as chunks and what else is needed?

 Here is an example from John Sowa's [Architectures for Intelligent Systems](http://www.jfsowa.com/pubs/arch.htm):